Master of Physician Assistant Studies (M.P.A.S.)

 Within the P.A.-physician relationship, physician assistants exercise autonomy in medical decision making and provide a broad range of diagnostic and therapeutic services.
 A P.A.’s practice may also include education, research, and managerial/administrative services.

 Physician Assistants, while trained in general medicine, often specialize in emergency medicine, surgery, orthopedics, obstetrics, pediatrics and other specialties.
 Students in the Franklin Pierce University M.P.A.S. program attend classes in West Lebanon, New Hampshire.
-Our modern, spacious facility includes classrooms, a computer lab and a clinical lab where students learn hands-on practical skills.
+Our facility includes classrooms, a computer lab and a clinical lab where students learn hands-on practical skills.
 Clinical experience is a vital part of the program and is conducted at sites throughout the country, with a focus on rural and underserved regions of New Hampshire and Vermont.

 This full-time day program is designed to be completed in 27 calendar months.
 Graduates of the M.P.A.S. program will be skilled and compassionate clinicians who promote health and wellness, diagnose and treat acute illnesses and manage chronic disease.